Harvard Art Museums, Cambridge, MA

-The Harvard Art Museums is an ensemble of three art museums in Cambridge, MA, in the Boston metropolitan area, managed by the Harvard University.
+The Harvard Art Museums is an institution that comprises three museums in Cambridge, MA, in the metropolitan area of Boston, all managed by Harvard University.

 Building and site

-Inaugurated in 2014, the new main building of the Harvard Art Museum showcases the collections of the Fogg Museum, Busch-Reisinger Museum, and Arthur M. Sackler Museum.
+Inaugurated in 2014, the main building of the Harvard Art Museum contains the collections of the Fogg Museum, Busch-Reisinger Museum, and Arthur M. Sackler Museum.

-The complex consists of a Georgian-style building dating to 1927, originally the home of the Fogg Museum, and a modern expansion designed by the celebrated Italian architect Renzo Piano.
+Located in the heart of the Harvard University campus, with main access from Quincy street, the complex comprises a Georgian-style building dating to 1927, which originally accommodated the Fogg Museum and a modern expansion designed by the famed Italian architect Renzo Piano.

 What to see at the Harvard Art Museums